Hantasmagoria/overdoze/README.md

 ## Roadmap

   >Planned Features:
-    -drug pickup entities that affect the Player's physiology.
+    * drug pickup entities that affect the Player's physiology.
-    -Menu outside of the game area.
+    * Menu outside of the game area.
-    -Local gamesave in local storage.
+    * Local gamesave in local storage.

 ## License